Essential Oil Dilution Chart: Sensitive Skin, Aromatic, Topical and More!

 Diffusing Essential Oils with an Essential Oil Diffuser is probably the simplest way to get the benefits of the oils.

-Just as some oils are hot and some oils are safe to be neat, some oils take fewer drops in the diffuser than others.
+Due to differences in potency, some oils take fewer drops in the diffuser than others.
 The big thing is to pick an essential oil that smells good to you to start with.
-If you listen to your body you will know what you need.

 (D) these oils should always be diluted before putting on the skin.
 Put the essential oils in Fractionated coconut oil to a consistency that is comfortable.
 For children, you want to dilute these essential oils as much as 10 drops carrier oil to one drop of Essential Oil.